Orges Shehi: Skënderbeu

-In July 2017, Shehi expressed his intention to retire after the club's UEFA Europea League campaign, after rumours linking Enea Koliçi with a possible transfer in Korçë.
-On 3 August 2017, in the returning leg of 2017–18 UEFA Europa League third qualifying round against Mladá Boleslav, Shehi made some crucial saves in the second half to help Skënderbeu win 2–1.
-As the first leg ended with the same result but for the opposite team, the match went to extra time and later penalty shootout.
-After scoring his team's first attempt, he saved Mladá's Golgol Mebrahtu attempt as Skënderbeu won 4–2 to progress to the play-off round.
-The club eventually achieved group stage for the second time ever after eliminating Dinamo Zagreb on play-off thanks to away goal rule (1–1 on aggregate).
+In July 2017, Shehi expressed his intention to retire after the club's UEFA Europa League campaign, after rumours linking Enea Koliçi with a possible transfer in Korçë.
+On 3 August 2017, in the return leg of the 2017–18 UEFA Europa League third qualifying round against Mladá Boleslav, Shehi made several crucial second-half saves to help Skënderbeu win 2–1 and level the aggregate score.
+The match went to extra time and then a penalty shootout, where Shehi scored Skënderbeu’s first penalty and saved opponents last attempt as Skënderbeu won 4–2 to progress to the play-off round.
+The club eventually reached the 2017–18 UEFA Europa League group stage for the second time in its history after eliminating Dinamo Zagreb on away goals (1–1 on aggregate).

-Shehi was ever-presented in all Group B fixtures as Skënderbeu finished last with 5 five points.
-He notably kept a clean sheet in the match 3 against Partizan Belgrade.
-Following the end of group stage, Shehi was ranked third by the number of saves, making 26 in total.
-He called 2017 as the best year of his career, adding that he is likely to retire at the end of the season.
-On 18 March 2018, Shehi was injured during the league match versus Luftëtari and was replaced at 63rd minute; he suffered a knee ligament injury that will keep him sidelined for at least a month.
+Shehi was ever-present in all Group B fixtures as Skënderbeu finished last with 5 points.
+He notably kept a clean sheet in matchday 3 against Partizan Belgrade in a goalless draw.
+Following the end of the group stage, Shehi was ranked third for total saves, with 26 in all competitions.
+He described 2017 as the best year of his career, adding that he was likely to retire at the end of the season.
+On 18 March 2018, Shehi was injured during a league match against Luftëtari and was replaced in the 63rd minute after suffering a knee ligament injury that ruled him out for at least a month.

-He concluded the 2017–18 season by making 28 league appearances as Skënderbeu won the championship for the 8th time in history.
-He played his final match on 27 May, the 2018 Albanian Cup Final versus Laçi, keeping a clean-sheet with Skënderbeu winning 1–0 and completing the domestic double for the first time in history.
-In June, after Court of Arbitration for Sport uphold UEFA's decision to exclude Skënderbeu from UEFA competitions for the next 10 years, Shehi announced his retirement from football.
+He concluded the 2017–18 season with 28 league appearances as Skënderbeu won the championship for the 8th time in history.
+He played his final match on 27 May in the 2018 Albanian Cup Final against Laçi, keeping a clean sheet as Skënderbeu won 1–0 and completed the domestic double for the first time in the club’s history.
+In June, after the Court of Arbitration for Sport upheld UEFA’s decision to exclude Skënderbeu from UEFA competitions for the next 10 years, Shehi announced his retirement from football.

 International career

-Youth

-Shehi was capped for the first time in international level with the Albania national under-16 football team, making his debut in the 1994 UEFA European Under-16 Championship against Liechtenstein in a 1–0 win.
-He made seven appearances for the Albania national under-21 football team from 1997 to 1999 between the 1998 and 2000 UEFA European Under-21 Championship qualification.